-We talked with Anders Johansson, Global Product Manager, Edge Applications at Axis about the origin and development of this pioneering project, and the hopes for its future.
+We talked with Anders Johansson, Global Product Manager, Edge Applications at Axis about the origin and development of this pioneering project, and his hopes for its future.

-The technical assets needed to start developing ACAP applications, i.e. the ACAP Software Development Kit (SDK), documentation, compilers, etc. are available in the Axis Developer Community which is open for any developer and free of charge.
-Companies with commercially available software applications are welcome to join Axis Application Partner (ADP) Program which gives access to additional resources such as copy protection tool and opportunity to get their ACAP application promoted on Axis website.
+The technical assets needed to start developing ACAP applications, i.e. the ACAP Software Development Kits (SDKs), documentation, compilers, etc. are available in the Axis Developer Community which is open for any developer and free of charge.
+Companies with commercially available software applications are welcome to join

 Where it began: Head spinning and coding in ‘camp ACAP’

 But taking a step back from what ACAP has become, how did it start?

 “We created ACAP in 2009 at a time when such an open approach to development simply didn’t exist in the security industry.
 It’s safe to say that Axis was a pioneer.
 When I look around now, I find more and more companies offer these kinds of platforms, which is an endorsement of the strategy,” says Anders.

 Axis has always had a partner program.
 Fostering collaboration within its network has been an important part of the company’s philosophy from the beginning.
 That includes the supply chains as much as the solution development, distribution and sales.

 “As a first step in creating ACAP we invited nine partners to our headquarters in Lund to discuss what would be necessary to allow partners to create apps that could run on Axis devices.
 It was a big investment – they stayed with us for an intense week of meetings, talking, coding and testing to find the right approach,” says Anders.